cgiffard/140ByteShow/README.md

 **[See it in Action!](http://rawgithub.com/cgiffard/140ByteShow/master/index.html)**

-Backspace advances the slides, any other key returns to the previous slide.
+Tab advances the slides, any other key returns to the previous slide.

 ### Rules